ON THE ISSUES:

 I support inclusionary zoning and smart infill that delivers more homes while respecting our neighbourhoods.

-I’ve stood up when it matters—opposing the 44-storey proposal at Erin Mills Town Centre because it didn’t align with the community vision.
+I’ve stood up when it matters by opposing the 44-storey proposal at Erin Mills Town Centre because it didn’t align with the community vision.

 At the same time, I supported the Mayor’s Housing Task Force to help get more homes built, faster.